Adopted by AER Executive Board 24 January 2018.

 - Better member service through one contact point: Providing one membership service point that is dealing with administrative as well as strategic membership issues and a clear reference for members on membership issues.

-- Keeping ahead of membership retention and recruitment trends: Training and mentoring.
+- Keeping ahead of membership retention and recruitment trends: Training and mentoring through project seminars in selected countries where a need is expressed..

-- Using AER events for active member relations: Geographic planning of AER events in line with strategic membership aspects and anchoring AER in the territory by involving as many relevant stakeholders as possible.
+- Using AER events for activating member relations: Geographic planning of AER events in line with strategic membership aspects and anchoring AER in the territory by involving as many relevant stakeholders as possible.

-- Making AER Bureau a main recruiting event: Recruiting non-members by invitation to the public political discussions at the AER Bureau as provision of first insight to AER’s network and activities.
+- Making AER events as recruiting tools: Recruiting non-members by invitation to the Committee Plenaries and the public political discussions at the AER Bureau as provision of first insight to AER’s network and activities.

 Monitoring and evaluation